pankaj142/frontend-projects/projects/project1/notes.md

         * when click on ticket color strip, the color should change in the order : red => blue => green => purple

+## filter tickets
+    * tickets should be filtered based on color selected in color toolbar
+        * color clicked one time, ticket filtered based on the color
+        * color clicked 2 times, all tickets shown

+    steps
+        1. add "click" (single) event listener on each color in toolbar
+            event handler should be doing following :
+                a. get all tickets
+                b. filter the tickets based on color selected
+                c. show filtered tickets

+        2. add "double click" event listener on each color in toolbar event handler should be doing following :
+                a. get all tickets
+                b. show all tickets

+Notes =>
+    1. create new ticket, when no filter - no color selected in toolbar